nicolasochem/tzip/proposals/tzip-21/tzip-21.md

 ### Fungible Token Recommendations

-In addition to the Base Token Standard, the following fields are reccomended for all fungible tokens:
+In addition to the Base Token Metadata Standard, the following fields are recommended for all fungible tokens:

 * [symbolPreference](#symbolpreference-boolean-default-false)
 * [thumbnailUri](#thumbnailuri-string-format-uri-reference)